 This short-list of ITSM tool providers should then be asked to demonstrate their tools.
 Some may even offer a free trial.
 Be sure to ensure that any demonstration or trial is used to score against the requirements, rather than run to a standard demo script dictated by the tool provider.

-Make your scoring and evaluation count
+5. Make your right ITSM tool scoring and evaluation count

 Using your scoring and evaluation criteria, you should be able to rank each tool provider based upon their ability to meet your agreed requirements.
 This will make it easier to justify your ITSM tool selection, and again, to control expectations of what will be delivered and what won’t.